wpilibsuite/frc-docs/source/docs/software/sensors/counters.rst

 3. `Pulse-length mode`_: Counts up and down based on the edges of one channel, with the direction determined by the duration of the pulse on that channel.
 4. `External direction mode`_: Counts up and down based on the edges of one channel, with a separate channel specifying the direction.

 .. note:: In all modes except semi-period mode, the counter can be configured to increment either once per edge (2X decoding), or once per pulse (1X decoding).
-By default, ??? will be used (TODO: figure this out).
+By default, counters are set to two-pulse mode, if only one channel is specified, the counter will only count up.

 Two-pulse mode
 ~~~~~~~~~~~~~~